 There aren’t many cases where an active affiliate manager should set your program to automatically approve affiliates.
-Fraud is rampant and many affiliate applicants should be rejected from the outset, especially if you are trying to maintain brand standards.
+Many affiliate applicants should be rejected from the outset, especially if you are trying to maintain brand standards.
 Also, having a lot of inactive affiliates may be good for the stats, but it’s not good for the program.

 2. When We Get a Chance to Market, We Market Ourselves